 In an amazing turn of events, Gramophone has learned of a letter sent from William Barrington-Coupe to the head of BIS records in which he makes a full confession of his wrongdoing in the Joyce Hatto affair.
-Gramophone subsequently contacted Barrington-Coupe, who confirmed that he stands by the letter’s contents.Barrington-Coupe's story raises more questions than it answers, but he appears to be as resistant to making admissions now as he was before the hoax was exposed.
+Gramophone subsequently contacted Barrington-Coupe, who confirmed that he stands by the letter’s contents.Barrington-Coupe's story raises as many questions as it answers, but beyond that he appears to remain uninterested in providing details.

 It was Gramophone that first revealed how several of the recordings released by Barrington-Coupe under his late wife’s name were identical to other recordings by a range of pianists on different labels.
 A media storm ensued, with most of the world’s major media outlets reporting the scandal.
 Amidst it all, Barrington-Coupe denied all allegations of wrongdoing and insisted that he was present at all major sessions, and that the discs were all his wife’s work.